Back to writing

 A short post on keyboard mappings!

-One thing I find with programming is that the US keyboard layout is the most common and most widely used, especially when you see all the mechanical keyboards etc. However, I am from the UK and use a UK keyboard layout.
+One thing I find with programming is that the US keyboard layout is the most common and widely used, especially with mechanical keyboards.
+However, I’m from the UK and use a UK layout.

-Over time I’ve wanted to switch to the US, so I have bought an external Apple keyboard that is US layout, but I still use my MacBook Air a lot and it has a UK layout.
-This can be a bit of a pain when switching between the two, especially when it comes to the § symbol and the backtick symbol (`) .
+Over time I’ve wanted to switch to US, so I bought an external Apple keyboard with a US layout.
+But I still use my MacBook Air a lot and it has a UK layout.
+Switching between the two is a pain, especially for the § and ` (backtick) keys - they’re swapped between layouts.

-Next time I upgrade my Mac (which I’m waiting for the 2026 redesign) I’ll go straight to US layout, but for now this is a good workaround.
+Next time I upgrade my Mac (waiting for the 2026 redesign) I’ll go straight to US layout, but for now this is a solid workaround.

 key_map() {